Submission of work examples in support of your application

 While film or video excerpts are acceptable submissions, we encourage applicants to submit full-length works whenever possible.
 Trailers should not be submitted.
 If there are specific cue points that you would like the jury to view, you can provide that information when you register the work online.

-Choreographers should submit no more than three examples of choreographic works, as digital files or online links, following the same instructions above for film and video makers.
+Choreographers should submit no more than three examples of choreographic works, as digital files or online links, following the same instructions for film and video makers.

 At the conclusion of the competition, the digital files will be discarded.